opensearch-project/documentation-website/_benchmark/quickstart.md

 - A currently active OpenSearch cluster.
 For instructions on how to create an OpenSearch cluster, see [Creating a cluster]({{site.url}}{{site.baseurl}}//tuning-your-cluster/index/).
 - Git 2.3 or greater.

-Additional prerequisites are required depending on your installation method.
+Additional prerequisites are required, depending on your installation method:

-- If you plan to install OpenSearch Benchmark with [PyPi](https://pypi.org/), install Python 3.8 or greater.
+- If you plan to install OpenSearch Benchmark with [PyPi](https://pypi.org/), install Python 3.8 or later.
 - If you plan to install OpenSearch Benchmark using Docker, install Docker.

 ## Installing OpenSearch Benchmark

 You can install OpenSearch Benchmark using either PyPi or Docker.

-If you plan to run OpenSearch Benchmark with a cluster using AWS Signature Version 4 (AWS Sigv4), see [Sigv4 support]({{site.url}}{{site.baseurl}}/benchmark/tutorials/sigv4/).
+If you plan to run OpenSearch Benchmark with a cluster using AWS Signature Version 4, see [Sigv4 support]({{site.url}}{{site.baseurl}}/benchmark/tutorials/sigv4/).

 ### PyPi